libao3128/probabilistic-movie-recommender/README.md

 ## 📘 Overview

 This project implements a movie recommendation system using the MovieLens dataset, focusing on **probabilistic modeling** techniques.
-We aim to explore various approaches such as:
+We explore and compare the following models:

+- K-Nearest Neighbors (User-based and Item-based)
 - Probabilistic Matrix Factorization (PMF)
-- Collaborative Filtering (User- and Item-based KNN)
-- Content-Based Filtering using genre metadata
-- Hybrid models (linear combination and deep hybrid)
+- Bayesian Probabilistic Matrix Factorization
-- Potential extensions: Bayesian modeling, neural-symbolic reasoning
+- Hierarchical Bayesian Model (HBM)

-Evaluation is conducted using both **rating prediction** (RMSE, MAE) and **top-K recommendation** metrics (Precision@K, Recall@K, NDCG@K).
+- Frequent Pattern Mining + Markov Logic Network (FP + MLN)
+- Sum-Product Network (SPN)

+Models are evaluated on both **rating prediction accuracy** (RMSE, MAE), **computational efficiency** (training/inference time), and **interpretability**.
+The goal is to provide insights into the trade-offs between performance, scalability, and explainability for probabilistic recommenders in real-world applications.

 ---